hendrixjoseph/hendrixjoseph.github.io/_posts/2024-11-11-october-2024-book-reading-list.md

 I did read eleven books to my four-year-old daughter.

-Oh, and I read two books for myself.
+Oh, and I read one book for myself.

 ## Books I Read to My Children